PetitCoinCoin/advent-of-code/2025/comments.md

 Late to the party for day 6.
 It wasn't so difficult, but it was fun to manipulate the data.

 Day 7 part 1 is a bit less efficient once grouped with part 2 (one could only use set, and give up the timelines dict for part 1) but that's alright.

+I'm tired of me as I had a really silly mistake for day 8 part 1 (index error instead of using `math.prod`).
+By the time I fixed that, it was to get ready for the day... then part 2 was quite quick.
+Well, not the runtime (~4sec) but it's quick enough.
+I saw nice tricks to optimize the solution, that's interesting!